fabiogaiera/handwritten-digits-classifier/README.md

-# Hand Digits Written Classifier with scikit-learn
+# Handwritten Digits Classifier with scikit-learn